Caregiver Tips: How to Cope with Caregiving Demands

 Caring for a loved one can be a lonely experience, but you are NOT alone.
 Seek out other caregivers with whom you can relate.
 The support you’ll receive from others who understand what you’re going through is invaluable.

 None of us can do everything.
 It’s important that you’re realistic about the amount of time you can dedicate to caring for your loved one.
 Once you’ve determined this, set clear boundaries and communicate them to other caregivers and doctors.

 Caregiving can result in a variety of feelings , including fear, anxiety, anger, resentment, and helplessness.
 First of all, you should know that all of these feelings are completely normal!
 Don’t judge yourself on any of these (or other) emotions.
 Accept your feelings, and don’t beat yourself up.
 I have found it’s helpful to focus on my love for the individual, as it puts all of my other feelings in perspective.

 Do you have any other tips for new caregivers?
-If so, please share them below.
+I’d love to hear what was helpful for you in the comments area below.

 Leah Yomtovian Roush is the Senior Manager of Strategic Development for Cleveland, Ohio-based eFuneral, a comprehensive and free online resource that enables those thinking about end-of-life to research, plan, and arrange a wide variety of funeral-related services.
 Leah is the editor of eFuneral's Online Resource Center, and she manages the company's marketing efforts and develops strategies for company growth.
 Leah also serves on the Boards of multiple non-profit organizations, helping them expand their reaches and increase their impacts.